 The Irish Way - A unique cultural experience for teenagers, is a nationally recognized summer study abroad program that has educated over 3000 American high school students since 1975.
 Visit the Irish Way website.

 Irish American Kids -The IACI is looking to expand our programs to focus on children, teens and educators.
 If you are an educator and would be willing to serve on our advisory committee to assist with curriculum, web content and program planning, or have any suggestions for enhancing this program, please contact us.

-IACI Awards - The IACI Awards are granted annually to artists, writers, and organizations in Ireland for their efforts in Irish history, literature, and art.
+IACI Awards - The IACI Awards are granted annually to artists, writers, and organizations in the United States and Ireland for their efforts in Irish history, literature, and art.